Table of Contents

 Formerly known as VaultPress, JetPack is an all-in-one WordPress backup plugin featuring all you need to safely and efficiently back up your site.
 You may try the tool for free.
 However, most of its backup options are included in premium subscription plans.
 Depending on the option you choose, you will get the following types of backups:

-More About WooCommerce store, JetPack Professional plan will be a better choice.
+If you are running a multi-user blog or a WooCommerce store, JetPack Professional plan will be a better choice.
 The real-time incremental backups will make a copy of such changes as:

 On a Personal plan, JatPack backs up your full WordPress site every 24 hours to off-site storage.
 Whenever you install a new plugin or share a new blog post, you will need to wait for 24 hours until the next daily backup.